Wage Calculator

 Capital gains on shares and property

 When you sell an investment for more than you paid, the profit is a capital gain.
 Gains on assets held for over 12 months receive a 50% CGT discount.
 The net gain is added to your taxable income and taxed at your marginal rate.
+Property investors also carry state holding costs while they own — estimate the annual bill with the land tax calculator.

 Dividends and franking credits